 The Swedbank Group's performance is significantly influenced by the general economic conditions in the countries in which it operates, in particular its primary markets of Sweden, Estonia, Latvia and Lithuania, and, to a lesser degree, Norway.
-The economic situation in all of the countries in which the Swedbank Group operates has in recent years been adversely affected in various ways by the turmoil in the global financial markets.
-These countries have in the past decade experienced periods of declining economic growth or recessions, increasing rates of unemployment, and, in the case of Estonia, Latvia and Lithuania (together, the "Baltic countries"), decreasing lending volumes as well as decreasing asset values.
+In 2013, Swedbank sold its operations in Russia and Ukraine, which had been severely hit by the economic downturn.
+The economic situation in all of the countries in which the Swedbank Group operates has in recent years been adversely affected in various ways by weakening economic conditions and the turmoil in the global financial markets.
+These countries have in the past few years experienced periods of declining economic growth or recessions, increasing rates of unemployment, and, in the case of Estonia, Latvia and Lithuania (together, the "Baltic countries"), decreasing lending volumes as well as decreasing asset values.
+A more aggressive Russian foreign policy and the planning of a new Russian gas line in the Baltic sea has raised the geopolitical risks in the region.